 Sound Transit and Pierce Transit have also identified improvements for the LSDS in their plans.
-The Sound Transit System Access Fund awarded funds in 2019 to support nonmotorized access to Lakewood Station.
+The Sound Transit System Access Fund awarded funds in 2019 to support non-motorized access to Lakewood Station.
 These include a variety of improvements to support pedestrian and bicycle access on 11th Street SW and 112th Street SW.
-At this time there is no specific plan for a pedestrian crossing of Pacific Highway to connect Lakewood Station to the future Lakewood Landing site, but options should be considered.
 Pierce Transit's Destination 2040 plan identifies two new Bus Rapid Transit (BRT) routes that will bring additional transit service to the subarea.
 A new line in 2026 would connect to Downtown Tacoma.
 In 2030 a BRT line would replace an existing transit line connecting Lakewood to Puyallup's South Hill.